nglange/help-documentation/_api/COS_API.md

 **Bucket operations supported by COS:**
 **placeholder for table on page 10**For more information, see [S3 API Operations on Buckets](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketOps.html).
 ### GET BucketAll parameters, operation-specific request and response headers and the response body conform to the S3 API under normal operations when the name index is enabled.
 When Recovery Listing is enabled, the results of a ``GET`` Bucket (List Objects) operation are returned in non-lexicographical order.
 Pagination is supported using the normal convention by utilizing the marker parameter and ``nextMarker`` response element.
 A search using the prefix and delimiter parameters in recovery listing mode will result in an HTTP ``405 Method Not Allowed`` response code.
-If the name index is disabled for a vault and recovery mode listing is not enabled, all listing operation requests also will result in an HTTP ``405 Method Not Allowed`` response code.
+If the name index is disabled for a bucket and recovery mode listing is not enabled, all listing operation requests also will result in an HTTP ``405 Method Not Allowed`` response code.
 COS ignores any value greater than 1,000 for ``max-keys`` and returns only up to 1,000 keys.
 For more information, see [Common Headers](#headers-and-error-response).
 ### HEAD Bucket
 There are no operation specific request headers or response headers for this operation.